chef/chef-web-docs/chef_master/source/resource_yum_repository.rst

 Properties
 =====================================================

-This resource has the following properties:
+The yum_repository resource has the following properties:

 ..
 Refer to http://linux.die.net/man/5/yum.conf as the source for these descriptions.